 Can I Vaccinate My Puppy By Myself?

-It is always advisable to have your puppy vaccinated by a veterinarian.
-This recommendation is due to various reasons as follows.
+It is always best to have your puppy vaccinated by a veterinarian.

-Vaccinations are complex procedures that need proper dosage and method of administration to protect the puppy from fatal diseases.
+• Vaccinations are complex procedures that require the proper dosage and method of administration to protect the puppy from fatal diseases.
 A veterinarian can ensure that your dog gets vaccinated in the safest way possible.

-The CDC states that the vaccine should get administered subcutaneously.
-It is not safe to take it orally or topically as this will not offer the desired protection to the puppy.
+• The CDC states that the vaccine should be administered subcutaneously.
+It is not safe to take it orally or topically since it will not provide the desired protection to the puppy.

-A veterinarian is more likely to have the latest vaccine stock and be up-to-date with the latest immunization schedules.
+• A veterinarian is likelier to have the latest vaccine and be up-to-date with the latest immunization schedules.

-A veterinarian can also advise on the best way to keep your puppy healthy.
-This includes annual examinations, deworming, heartworm testing, routine urine, and fecal tests.
+• A veterinarian can also discuss the best way to keep your puppy healthy.
+This includes annual examinations, deworming, heartworm testing, urine tests, and fecal tests.

 Vaccinations are essential in protecting your puppy from deadly diseases.
-They are also crucial to keep your puppy healthy by feeding it high-quality food, providing exercise and rest, and making sure to maintain the right temperature.
+They are also crucial to keep your puppy healthy.

 After How Long Do Shots Take Full Effect?

-After the first round of puppy shots, it takes around 7–10 days for protection to take effect.
+After the first round of puppy shots, the protection takes 7–10 days to take effect.
 This time is known as the waiting period.
-It is crucial not to take your puppy out during this time and keep it away from other vaccinated puppies.
-The second round takes around 14–21 days to take full effect.
+It is crucial not to take your puppy out during this time and keep them away from other vaccinated puppies.
+The second round takes 14–21 days to take full effect.

-The third round takes around 21–30 days before having a full effect on the puppy’s health.
+The third round takes around 21–30 days before it has an effect.
 However, it is recommended that puppies receive both yearly boosters after their first year.
 If your puppy goes outside frequently, you will need the vaccine more regularly in a year.

 Image Credit: Prostock-studio, Shutterstock